-25.1 A Chief Classifier may fulfil one or more of the Head of Classification's obligations in

-- this Article 25 if authorised to do so by the Head of Classification. - 25.2 A Protest Panel must be appointed by the Head of Classification in a manner consistent with the provisions for appointing a Classification Panel in these Classification Rules. - 25.3 A Protest Panel must not include any person who was a member of the Classification Panel that: - 25.3.1 made the Protested Decision; or - 25.3.2 conducted any component of Athlete Evaluation in respect of the Protested Athlete within a period of 12 months prior to the date of the Protested Decision, unless otherwise agreed by the National Body, National Paralympic Committee or [Para Sport] (whichever is relevant). - 25.4 The Head of Classification must notify all relevant parties of the time and date for the Evaluation Session that must be conducted by the Protest Panel. - The Protest Panel must conduct the new Evaluation Session in accordance with these Classification Rules.
+- 25.1 A Chief Classifier may fulfil one or more of the Head of Classification's obligations in this Article 0 if authorised to do so by the Head of Classification. - 25.2 A Protest Panel must be appointed by the Head of Classification in a manner consistent with the provisions for appointing a Classification Panel in these Classification Rules. - 25.3 A Protest Panel must not include any person who was a member of the Classification Panel that: - 25.3.1 made the Protested Decision; or - 25.3.2 conducted any component of Athlete Evaluation in respect of the Protested Athlete within a period of 12 months prior to the date of the Protested Decision, unless otherwise agreed by the National Body or National Paralympic Committee (whichever is relevant) and World Shooting Para Sport. - 25.4 The Head of Classification must notify all relevant parties of the time and date for the Evaluation Session that must be conducted by the Protest Panel. - 25.5 The Protest Panel must conduct the new Evaluation Session in accordance with these Classification Rules.
 The Protest Panel may refer to the Protest Documents when conducting the new Evaluation Session. - 25.6 The Protest Panel must allocate a Sport Class and designate a Sport Class Status.
-All relevant parties must be notified of the Protest Panel's decision in a manner consistent with the provisions for notification in these Classification Rules. - 25.7 The decision of a Protest Panel in relation to both a National Protest and an [Para Sport] Protest is final.
-A National Body, National Paralympic Committee or [Para Sport] may not make another Protest at the relevant Competition.
+All relevant parties must be notified of the Protest Panel's decision in a manner consistent with the provisions for notification in these Classification Rules. - 25.7 The decision of a Protest Panel in relation to both a National Protest and a World Shooting Para Sport Protest is final.
+A National Body, National Paralympic Committee or World Shooting Para Sport may not make another Protest at the relevant Competition.